flyychmoreeee/flyychmoreeee/README.md

 <div align="center">

 # 💫 About Me:
-Hi, I'm Rasya – Junior Backend Developer
+🚀 Hey!
+I'm Rasya, a Junior Backend Developer with a focus on Node.js.
+I enjoy crafting APIs, building backend systems, and learning new things about software development.
+I'm always looking for opportunities to grow and collaborate on exciting projects!

 <br/>